-People had to be upfront with each other and recognize that profitability does not mean sustainability when making a decision.
+People had to be upfront with each other and recognize that today's profitability does not guarantee sustainable business growth in the long term.

 At OpenClassrooms, we consider honesty to be the highest form of respect in every aspect of our activities: not only between colleagues when something is wrong but also across our communities.

 One of the most impactful decisions “to tell it like it is” occurred during our seminar in Biscarrosse, where our chief revenue officer spoke for the entire leadership members about the need to get back to the basics.
 That’s right!
 Being a hyper-growth company sometimes means that we have to slow down, look at the basics, fix them, and then move forward again.